-Nicolas sat, slouched really, and if he was being honest with himself was simply hiding, his seat tilted way back to the point where he could just peak out the passenger window of his old swayback steed.
-One leg dangled out of his window, catching the breeze typical to the evenings as the shadows grew in the western mountains.
+Nicolas sat, slouched really, and if he was being honest with himself was simply hiding, his seat tilted way back to where he could just peak out the passenger window of his old swayback steed.
+One leg dangled out of his window.
 Above him he held a pad of paper, his problems labeled one through nine.
 He was working his way through a Sudoku puzzle.
 In a way, it reminded him of quantum realm itself.
 From the chaos of probability came order with logic and patience, like a waveform collapsing to a point under observation.
-He stalled for a moment, and instead watched the play between sun and shade.
+He stalled for a moment, glancing at the shadows which grew in the western mountains.
 If only the future could be as discernable as the equations that operated autonomously around it.
 That was his life's work.

 'Did you expect instant celebrity?'

 The question rattled around in his brain, clearing paths as it passed, scrambling everything in its wake.
 As a child, he had imagined himself to be the great space captain.
-Exploring, saving, discovering, then boom, physics, his kid-self had been cut off at the knees.
+Exploring, saving, discovering, then, boom, physics, his kid-self had been cut off at the knees.
 He had become a quantum accountant.
 This goes here, and so many of them there.
 Quantum uncertainty was a poor substitute for mystery.
-And then again, it was that kid inside and his damn imagination which got him into trouble.
+And then again, it was his damn imagination which got him into trouble.

 Perhaps Tessa was right and it was time to move on.
 The university rules stated that they should have tenured or removed him years ago.
 Maybe they were finally getting back around to it, or maybe they never had intended to.
 It was that kid-him again making waves, the one that pestered him that there was something else just at his fingertips, and that it must be found.
 His peers combed the sunny beach for that pretty shell while he was lost in the forest.
 At least he had grown up there.